Clement V. Rogers: Early life

 Clem exhibited a disdain for formal education.
 Although his mother pushed him into attending school, she had to stand in the road when he left the house and make sure he followed the path to school, rather than going in a different direction.
 He first attended a Baptist missionary school, about a mile from his home.
-Then went to the Cherokee Male Seminary in Talequah, but soon dropped out to work as a hand on a ranch owned by Joel M. Bryan.
+He then went to the Cherokee Male Seminary in Tahlequah, but soon dropped out to work as a hand on a ranch owned by Joel M. Bryan.
 On May 15, 1855, Clem and 15 other cowboys began to drive 500 longhorn steers to sell in Kansas City.
 They found no buyers there, so continued the drive to St. Louis, an additional 250 mi.
 The journey took four months and proved Clem's endurance and tenacity.

 Marriage and family

 Never lacking self-confidence or ambition, Clem decided to establish his own ranch.
 First, he had to persuade his mother and stepfather to give him twenty-five cows, a bull, four horses, and two slaves, Rabb and Houston, who had belonged to his father.
 In 1856, Clem and his entourage moved west until they came to a tributary of the Caney River, west of the present town of Talala, Oklahoma.
 In 1858, Clem Rogers married Mary America Schrimsher.
-Clem had met Mary while he was attending school in Talequah.
+Clem had met Mary while he was attending school in Tahlequah.
 They shared some important characteristics.
 Both were born in 1839 in the Cherokee Nation West (after their parents moved to Indian Territory from Arkansas), both were of mixed blood.
 Clem and Mary were very different in some other respects.
-Mary's black hair, broad face and narrow cheekbones emphasized her Indian ancestry.
+Mary's black hair, broad face and narrow cheekbones emphasized her Cherokee ancestry.
 Clem looked more European because he had sandy hair, blue eyes and a bushy mustache.
 He was taciturn and had a gruff nature, while she was said to be vivacious, sweet and funny, as well as an excellent musician and dancer.
 He was indifferent about religion, while she was a devout Methodist.
 Despite their differences, they remained a devoted couple.

 The Schrimsher and Rogers families have been called part of the "Cherokee elite".
 They were English-speaking, mixed-blood, relatively affluent slave owners who had relatively large farms or plantations, and who had adopted many "civilized" practices, such as sending their children to white or at least missionary schools.
 Many of this group were not adamantly opposed to moving west, when the white government in Washington, D. C. pressured them to do so.
 This group became the nucleus of what would become known as the "Treaty Party".
 The large majority of Cherokees were full-bloods, unable to speak English, non-slaveholders, subsistence farmers, clung to traditional ways of living, chose not to intermarry with whites and adamantly opposed to the idea of giving up their homeland in the Southeast to move across the Mississippi River.
 Often called the "Conservatives", they lined up with Principal Chief John Ross and his National party which controlled the tribal government before removal.